Texas police interview "persons of interest" in killing of 7-year-old Jazmine Barnes

 Breaking News Emails

-Police in the Houston area said Saturday that they are interviewing "persons of interest" in the shooting death of a 7-year-girl as she was riding in a car with her family.
+Police in the Houston area said Saturday that they are interviewing "persons of interest" in the shooting death of a 7-year-old girl as she was riding in a car with her family.

 The Harris County Sheriff’s Office tweeted shortly before 10 p.m., “The Jazmine Barnes Homicide investigation has taken a new direction" and "Detectives are in the process of interviewing persons of interest."